What Grade 9 actually means

 Go beyond the specification minimum

-The specification describes what students must know.
-Grade 9 requires that you understand the material well enough to explain it in your own words, apply it to new situations, and explain the reasoning behind it.
-For each topic, ask: “Why does this happen at the molecular level?
-What would change if one factor were different?”
+The specification tells you what you must know.
+Grade 9 needs you to understand the material well enough to explain it in your own words, apply it to new situations, and explain the reasoning behind it.
+For each topic, ask yourself: why does this happen at the molecular level?
+What would change if one factor were different?

 Master the required practicals in depth

-Practical questions at the top of the mark scheme require you to evaluate methodology, suggest improvements, and explain why specific controls were used.
-Simply knowing the procedure is not enough.
-For each required practical, practise explaining: what each control is for, what would happen if it were removed, how you would improve the reliability of the results, and how you would analyse unexpected data.
+Practical questions at the top of the mark scheme want you to evaluate methodology, suggest improvements, and explain why specific controls were used.
+Knowing the procedure isn't enough on its own.
+For each required practical, practise explaining what each control is for, what would happen if it were removed, how you'd improve the reliability of the results, and how you'd analyse unexpected data.

-When marking your own answers, do not be satisfied with “I got Level 2.”
-Read the Level 3 descriptor and identify specifically what your answer was missing.
-Then rewrite it targeting the gap.
-This feedback loop is the mechanism through which extended writing improves.
+When marking your own answers, don't settle for "I got Level 2."
+Read the Level 3 descriptor and work out specifically what your answer was missing.
+Then rewrite it, aiming at that exact gap.
+This feedback loop is how extended writing actually improves.

-AQA GCSE Biology requires maths skills that many students underestimate — magnification calculations, percentage change, surface area to volume ratios, interpreting gradients and correlation in graphs.
-Grade 9 students make no errors on these questions, which are among the most reliably scoreable items in the exam.
+AQA GCSE Biology needs maths skills that a lot of students underestimate: magnification calculations, percentage change, surface area to volume ratios, reading gradients and correlation off graphs.
+Grade 9 students get these right every time, and they're some of the most reliably scoreable marks in the whole exam.

 Putting it into practice

-The gap between Grade 7 and Grade 9 is not closed by reading more — it is closed by writing more answers, under timed conditions, and reviewing them critically against mark schemes.
-ExamPass.ai generates AQA GCSE Biology papers and marks your handwritten answers against mark scheme criteria, making it straightforward to identify where precision and depth are missing from your responses.
+You don't close the gap between Grade 7 and Grade 9 by reading more.
+You close it by writing more answers under timed conditions and reviewing them critically against mark schemes.
+ExamPass.ai generates AQA GCSE Biology papers and marks your handwritten answers against mark scheme criteria, so it's easy to spot exactly where precision and depth are missing from your responses.